whichdigital/active-rest-client/README.md

 Person._request('http://api.example.com/v1/people', :post, {id:1234,name:"John"}) # Post with parameters
 ```

+If you want to use a lazy loaded request instead (so it will create an object that will only call the API if you use it), you can use `_lazy_request` instead of `_request`

 ### Translating APIs

 Sometimes you may be working with an API that returns JSON in a less than ideal format.
 In this case you can define a barebones class and pass it to your model.
 The Translator class must have class methods that are passed the JSON object and should return an object in the correct format.
 It doesn't need to have a method unless it's going to translate that mapping though (so in the example below there's no list method).
 For example: